Skip to content

 Role of Cultural Context in Emotional Communication

 • The use of emotional language is intertwined with cultural expectations about emotion regulation and communication style.
-For example, Spanish communication often involves emotive verbs and adjectives that mirror cultural attitudes toward interpersonal relationships.
+For example, Spanish communication often involves emotive verbs (querer, amar, sentir) and adjectives (triste, enojado, feliz) that mirror cultural attitudes toward interpersonal relationships.
+These words are often embedded in idiomatic expressions that carry emotional weight beyond their literal meaning, such as tener la sangre caliente (to have a hot temper), which culturally conveys a stereotype of passionate emotionality.

 Emotional Language and Identity